Finding avocado work

 Western Australia: The WA Government has launched an initiative to connect jobseekers with opportunities.
 Please note, this initiative exists to provide information only and is not a recruitment service.
 Links to recruitment services can be found on the site https://studium.work/jobsinfoodandag

 - The Western Australian Government also has a Regional Travel and Accommodation Support Scheme, click here.

-If you are in Tasmania: Tasmania encourages you to look for opportunities via the Harvest Trail (links above) but DPIPWE provides some great information about working on the harvest trail here and a seasonal crop chart here.
+Tasmania: Tasmania encourages you to look for opportunities via the Harvest Trail (links above) but DPIPWE provides some great information about working on the harvest trail here and a seasonal crop chart here.